USS Billfish (SS-286): Seventh war patrol

 After completion of refresher training, Billfish departed Pearl Harbor to begin her seventh war patrol.
 After a stop in the Mariana Islands, she headed for a patrol area in the East China Sea to provide lifeguard service for U.S. Army Air Forces B-29 Superfortress bombers during raids on Honshu.
 Late in May 1945, she shifted to the Tsushima Strait area where, on 26 May 1945, one of her torpedoes sank the Japanese 991-gross register ton cargo ship Kotobuki Maru No. 7.
 Following an unsuccessful torpedo attack on a small Japanese coastal cargo ship two days later, Billfish scored again when two of her torpedoes sank the 2,220-gross register ton cargo ship Taiu Maru on 4 June 1945 in the Yellow Sea about 1 nmi off the coast of the Korean Peninsula.
 A short time later, she surfaced and destroyed three coastal steamers with gunfire.
 During the action, rifle fire from the third and last schooner she attacked killed Quartermaster 1st Class Robert V. Oliver and wounded another Billfish crewman.
 At 12:00 on the 5 June 1945, Billfish launched a salvo of four torpedoes at a medium-sized cargo ship, but the ship's simultaneous, radical course change caused all of them to miss.
-As Billfish left her patrol area, a Japanese plane dove out of the sun and dropped two well-aimed depth charges that burst close aboard, violently shaking Billfish without inflicting any seriouss damage.
+As Billfish left her patrol area, a Japanese plane dove out of the sun and dropped two well-aimed depth charges that burst close aboard, violently shaking Billfish without inflicting any serious damage.
 She arrived safely at Midway Atoll on 17 June 1945 and began a refit there.